 To get them to see the value in what and how you are teaching them, you must explicitly explain it to them.
 Definitely mention any research which shows that whatever you are doing is a very valid and effective teaching/learning strategy.
 With my higher-level students, I would often give them links to such research.
 I encouraged them to check it out once they got home.
 Low to intermediate-level students could never understand it.
 But, just looking at the website would often reassure them that they could trust me.
 We’re all more willing to give something a shot when we can see the value and trust the source.

 Being explicit rather than general or vague is definitely one of the adult ESL teaching tips that made a difference in how I taught.

 These two adult ESL teaching tips make all the difference!
 Explicitly telling the how and the why of any new activity or strategy will ultimately open your adult ESL students to more effective learning.
 You’ll increase their cooperation, motivation, AND English proficiency when you remember to focus on being explicit about why they should learn how to master a certain approach and how it will meaningfully affect their goals.
 Teaching them how NOT to be that fly that repeatedly throws itself against the window will shape their very lives.
 They’ll use that information when achieving their targets and setting new ones beyond those.

 Teaching adult ESL in an IEP?
 Read about five steps to take when teaching young adults in an Intensive English Program.
 For more adult ESL teaching tips, you’ll want to read Tips from the Trenches!

-Click the image below to get a fully-editable free survey to use with your students.
-You’ll also join the email list to get new freebies as well as the weekly password to the freebie library.
+Click the image below sign up for my newsletter and get a fully-editable free survey to use with your students.

 What are your top adult ESL teaching tips that you wish someone had told you when you first started teaching?